egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 discussions.
 These conceptual models are described in text within program reports and are summarised in diagrams.
-The models are biological/ecological only and do not include links to decision makers or values as these constrainsts are not within our capability to influence.
+The models are biological/ecological only and do not include links to decision makers or values as these constraints are not within our capability to influence.
 Therefore, the models primarily summarise the dominant drivers of vegetation attributes (cover, diversity, distribution, composition) within waterways.
 Not all important drivers are included because it is impossible to account for everything within our study.
-Our final model for this particular study will be decribed in text and summarised within one or more non-quantitative diagrams.
+Our final model for this particular study will be described in text and summarised within one or more non-quantitative diagrams.

 ## 2.2 Explain Critical Conceptual Design Decisions